The evolution of velocity dispersion in the Sco-Cen OB association: Detailed methods descriptions

 As outlined in Sect.~\ref{sec:results}, we compare the total \sigdrei from the sub-sampling approach to the total \sigdrei when all available stellar members of the 32 clusters in Sco-Cen are used for its calculation.
-Hence, we use all stars in the 32 clusters that pass our quality criteria (i.e., 3128 out of 12,612), instead of 20 sub-samples from each cluster (the latter results in a sample of only 640 stars when the final time-step is reached).
-We bootstrap over the 3128 available sources with replacement 10,000 times.
-The mean of the bootstrap samples results in a 3D velocity dispersion of 3.96$\pm$0.03\,km\,s$^{-1}$, which is about 0.7\,km/s lower than the final value of the cumulative \sigdrei.
-This difference might be caused by the undersampling of the velocity space when only using sub-samples.
-This might also increase the importance of individual measurement errors, which could inflate the final \sigdrei.
+Hence, we use all stars in the 32 clusters that pass our quality criteria (i.e., 3123 out of 12,612), instead of 20 sub-samples from each cluster (the latter results in a sample of only 640 stars when the final time-step is reached).
+We bootstrap over the 3123 available sources with replacement 10,000 times.
+The mean of the bootstrap samples results in a 3D velocity dispersion of 3.97$\pm$0.03\,km\,s$^{-1}$, which is about 0.7\,km/s lower than the final value of the cumulative \sigdrei.
+This difference might be caused by the undersampling of the velocity space when only using sub-samples, which might also increase the importance of individual measurement errors, which could inflate the final \sigdrei.
 At the same time, the total velocity dispersion using all available stars might be dominated by the most massive clusters, which contain overall more stars with valid RV measurements.

 To test the influence of RV measurement errors, we recalculate the cumulative \sigdrei using two alternative data samples.
 First, we apply an additional RV error cut at $e_{\mathrm{RV}} < 1$\,km\,s$^{-1}$ (and $e_{\mathrm{RV}\mathit{w}} < 1$\,km\,s$^{-1}$ if a source was observed by more than one survey).
-In some cases, this reduces the number of stellar members per cluster significantly; for 13 clusters, there are now fewer than 20 members available, and their numbers have to be up-sampled (for L134/L183, zero sources remain).
-Nevertheless, when comparing the resulting trend to the original one form Fig.~\ref{fig:cumul-vel-xyz-disp}, we find that the cumulative velocity dispersion increases similarly over time, while there is only a shift to overall lower values, on average about $-0.2$\,km\,s$^{-1}$ (see Fig.~\ref{fig:cumul-vel-clusters}, blue curve), and the total \sigdrei results in 4.46$\pm$0.03\,km\,s$^{-1}$.
+In some cases, this reduces the number of stellar members per cluster significantly; for 13 clusters, there are now fewer than 20 members available, so their numbers have to be up-sampled.
+Nevertheless, when comparing the resulting trend to the original one form Fig.~\ref{fig:cumul-vel-disp}, we find that the cumulative velocity dispersion increases similarly over time, while there is only a shift to overall lower values, on average about $-0.2$\,km\,s$^{-1}$ (see Fig.~\ref{fig:cumul-vel-clusters}, blue curve), and the total \sigdrei results in 4.46$\pm$0.03\,km\,s$^{-1}$.